There are many different types of leather available. Bonded leather is one option to have the look of leather at a lower cost.

 Bonded Leather vs Genuine Leather

-Genuine leather can come from any layer of the hide, and undergoes treatment to the surface to provide a more uniform, “corrected”, appearance.
+Genuine leather can come from any layer of the hide and undergoes treatment to the surface to provide a more uniform, “corrected” appearance.
 It can be sanded or buffed to remove surface imperfections, then dyed (or spray painted) or stamped/embossed to give it a final surface appearance.

 Bonded Leather vs Full Grain Leather

 Because it undergoes no sanding, the surface can have minor imperfections.
 These might be from where a cow rubbed up against a fence, a small cut they might have received, or scrapes from everyday life.
-Full grain hides without many blemishes are the most prized, as they are least common and are the most visually appealing.
+Full grain hides without many blemishes are the most prized, as they are the least common and the most visually appealing.

-Bonded leather will not perform as well, or last as long as full grain leather.
+Bonded leather will not perform as well or last as long as full grain leather.

 Bonded Leather vs Top Grain Leather